xnau/pardibee/readme.txt

 This plugin offers all the functionality needed to build and maintain a database of people or anything you want.
 The database is fully configurable, allowing you to define all the fields of information you want to store for each record.
 The records can be entered individually in the WordPress admin section, imported with a CSV file, or let the individuals themselves create their own record.
 Display lists of records can be sorted and filtered by any field, and the result exported as a CSV file.

 This plugin was developed for an organization with the mission of educating and empowering voters.
-This organization needed to quickly build a database of concerned voters, supporters, and volunteers, giving them an ability to collect input and feedback, organize volunteers, and mobilize it's voter constituency with actions such as petition drives and voter education campaigns.
+This organization needed to quickly build a database of concerned voters, supporters, and volunteers, giving them an ability to collect input and feedback, organize volunteers, and mobilize its voter constituency with actions such as petition drives and voter education campaigns.

 This database could be of use to any organization that needs to build and maintain lists of constituents, supporters, members, volunteers, etc. for any purpose.
-It is designed to be easy to use and serve multiple purposes, with several very powerful features to customize it's functionality to the needs of your organization, club, sports team, or any other large group of people.
+It is designed to be easy to use and serve multiple purposes, with several very powerful features to customize its functionality to the needs of your organization, club, sports team, or any other large group of people.

 The plugin can be easily adapted to work as a database for other applications such as indexes, directories, catalogs, or anything, really.
-The plugin uses a system of customizable templates for all it's displays, and an API for the customization and extension of it's capabilities.
+The plugin uses a system of customizable templates for all its displays, and an API for the customization and extension of its capabilities.
 The plugin is fully internationalized with a growing set of translations.

 = Some of the features of the Participants Database Plugin: =